A guide to car engine remapping

 They’re the same thing; both refer to the process of modifying the car’s onboard computer.
 But, typically, remapping is done via the car’s onboard diagnostic port.
 With chipping, the chip may need to physically removed and updated or replaced.

-If I sell my remapped car do I have to tell the buyer?
+If I sell my car do I have to tell the buyer it’s remapped?

-If your vehicle has been remapped, then it’s a modification so you should tell the buyer or any dealer that you’re trading your car in with.
-It’s a good idea to keep the paperwork to show what’s been done.
+Remapping is a modification, so you should tell the buyer or any dealer that you’re trading your car in with.
+It’s a good idea to keep the remapping paperwork to show what’s been done.

 Looking for a car insurance quote?